leonschreuder/gradle-tab-completion/README.md

 Usage
 --------------------------------------------------------------------------------

-It is autocompletion dummy.
+It is just autocompletion dummy.
 How did you think you where going to use it?

 ```
     $ ./gradlew c[TAB]
 check                    clean                    connectedCheck           connectedInstrumentTest
 ```

-Sub-projects are supported:
+Okay, here it starts getting interesting: sub-projects are now also supported...

 ```
     $ ./gradlew proj[TAB]
 proj:check               proj:clean               proj:connectedCheck      proj:connectedInstrumentTest
 ```

-Flags as well:
+...and of course: flags.
+Flags expecting files or paths just work like you'd expect them to.

 ```
     $ ./gradlew --p[TAB]
 --parallel           --profile            --project-cache-dir  --project-dir        --project-prop

+    $ ./gradlew --project-cache-dir [TAB]
+dir1                dir2
 ```

+### Note on cache:
 Results are cached on first run and completion is fast after that.
-Caches are invalidated by changes in your build.gradle scripts, so tasks that are added or removed are reflected instantly as well.
+Caches are invalidated by changes in your *.gradle scripts, so tasks that are added or removed are reflected instantly as well.

 Installation